shuup/shuup-guide/source/carts.rst

 Update the Cart Inactivity Delay
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Although it is possible to filter out carts according to their creation or updated dates, you might want to make sure that carts that are still active are not rendered on the Carts table by default.
-It is possible to add a delay of inactivity before the cart is rendered in the Carts table.
+By default, carts will not be rendered in the table unless they have been inactive for the past 2 hours.
+It is possible to change the delay of inactivity before the cart is rendered in the Carts table.

 1. Navigate to the `Shops` menu by clicking `Shops` in the `Shops` category.
 2. Click on the shop for which you want to add a delay.
 3. Click the `Cart Inactivity Delay` tab on the left-hand side of the screen.
 4. Input the number of hours the cart has to be inactive for before being added to the Carts table.
+If the number is 0, the carts will be rendered immediately.
 5. Click `Save`.